-The Neuronal Injury and Repair (NIR) laboratory began its research in 2014 on the effect of brain ischemia on producing the hallmarks of Alzheimer’s disease.
-The lab has been moved to a bigger space in 2016, closely collaborating with the Parkinson’s and Alzheimer’s laboratory.
-Working with three systems of animal (rat) model, human brain and cell culture, this lab is focused on understanding the immediate brain strategies to maintain the energy homeostasis, to protect the brain against death due to physiological changes in blood oxygen, or the situations which cause the sudden disruption in energy supply, such as stroke, cardiac arrest and traumatic brain injury.
-The lab also aims to reveal the underlying cellular mechanisms of response to low levels of oxygen in brain and their involvement in aging and the pathogenesis of neurodegenerative disorders.
+The Neuronal Injury and Repair (NIR) laboratory has been focused on the effect of brain metabolic alteration on producing the hallmarks of Alzheimer’s disease.
+NIR lab (headship Dr. Majd) has been moved to the previous place of Parkinson’s and Alzheimer’s laboratory in 2016.
+Working with three systems of animal (rat) model, human brain and human neuroblastoma cell culture, this lab is focused on understanding the role of oxidative stress and mitochondrial dysfunction on Alzheimer’s disease pathology.
+Investigating the immediate brain strategies to modulate the function of LKB1/AMPK /mTOR pathway to maintain the energy homeostasis in response to physiological changes in cerebral circulation, or to the situations which cause the sudden disruption in energy supply, such as stroke, cardiac arrest and traumatic brain injury, is the other areas of NIR lab research.

 Majd S, Power JH, Grantham HJ (2015) Neuronal response in Alzheimer's and Parkinson's disease: the effect of toxic proteins on intracellular pathways.
 BMC Neuroscience, 16:69